filipeborato/Split/README.md

 # Split
- API that hosts the Spleeter neural network and uploads and downloads files via REST.
+ API that hosts the Spleeter neural network for source music separation and uploads and downloads files via REST.

 ### Python Version on the project was made:
 ``